ton-blockchain/ledger-app-ton/README.md

 - `speculos-log` within APDU command/response when executing end-to-end tests
 - `code-coverage` within HTML details of code coverage
 - `documentation` within HTML auto-generated documentation

-## Are you developing a Nano S, S Plus, X application?

-If so, This boilerplate will help you get started.

-For a smooth and quick integration:
-- See the developers’ documentation on the [Developer Portal](https://developers.ledger.com/) and
-- Go on Discord to chat with developper support and the developper community.
-See you there!
-If you are new to Ledger OP3N Discord server [click here](https://discord.gg/Ledger), otherwise directly join [the Nano App channel](https://discord.com/channels/885256081289379850/907623554542080070).